kelloggm/object-construction-checker/must-call-checker/README.md

 call `m1`, `m2`, both, or neither; it cannot not represent an object that needs to call some *other* method.

 The default type in unannotated code is `@MustCall({})`.
-Given an expression of unannotated type, its value is not known to be required to call any methods.
-The user must provide a specification for any type whose must-call obligations they want to enforce.
+A completely unannotated program will always type-check without warnings.
+For the MustCall Checker to be useful, the programmer should supply at least one `@MustCall` annotation, either in source code or in a stub file.

 The programmer should rarely (if ever) write the top annotation (`@MustCallAny`), because the Object Construction Checker cannot verify it by matching with a corresponding `@CalledMethods`